openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterFunctionalityChecklist.md

 **Semantic Version of Document:** 1.0.0

-The goal of this document is to track connector completeness based on the functionality provided by the API or  to formalize estimates for a non-CSP MSE (CSP consumer) requesting the construction of a connector.
+The goal of this document is to track connector completeness based on the functionality provided by the API.

 ## Instructions

 1. Copy this document from the OIH repository and place it in the repository forthe adapter.
 2. Identify what can be built:
-   * Of the following possible Actions and Triggers listed, strike through allactions and triggers which can not be built for a system based on APIlimitations of that system.
+   - Of the following possible Actions and Triggers listed, strike through allactions and triggers which can not be built for a system based on APIlimitations of that system.
-   * Enter system specific functionality that can be exposed by the adapter.
+   - Enter system specific functionality that can be exposed by the adapter.
-   * Identify static object types (if object types are static).
+   - Identify static object types (if object types are static).
-   * Identify endpoints which may be sensibly exposed by the adapter.
+   - Identify endpoints which may be sensibly exposed by the adapter.
 3. As actions and triggers are built, check of those items on this checklist.

 ### Checklist